awwx/meteor-plain-handlebars/README.md

 ## Template Definitions

-For convenience, files with the `.plain` extension are parsed for `<template name="...">...</template>` definitions, which are saved by name in `PlainTemplate` and also registered as partials (so that they can be referenced using the `{{> subtemplateName}}` notation).
+Files with the `.plain` extension are parsed for `<template name="...">...</template>` definitions, which are saved by name in `PlainTemplate` and also registered as partials (so that they can be referenced using the `{{> subtemplateName}}` notation).